LemmySmackett/LemmySmackettCom/content/stories/general/father.md

 I guess what I'm trying to say is, some men ain't winning unless everyone else is losing.

-Even if the one's losing are his own flesh and blood. Ω
+Even if the one's losing are his own flesh and blood. ■